printers-for-people/catboat/docs/Config_Reference.md

 #diag0_pin:
 #diag1_pin:
 #   The micro-controller pin attached to one of the DIAG lines of the
-#   TMC5160 chip.
+#   TMC5160 or TMC2160 chip.
 Only a single diag pin should be specified.
-The pin
-#   is "active low" and is thus normally prefaced with "^!".
-Setting
+#   The pin is "active low" and is thus normally prefaced with "^!".
-#   this creates a "tmc5160_stepper_x:virtual_endstop" virtual pin
+#   Setting this creates a "tmc5160_stepper_x:virtual_endstop" virtual pin
 #   which may be used as the stepper's endstop_pin.
 Doing this enables
 #   "sensorless homing".
 (Be sure to also set driver_SGT to an
 #   appropriate sensitivity value.)
 The default is to not enable